background image

 About this programme

-The clerkship is your chance to see if law is a career you can thrive in.
-You’ll also develop your personal and professional skills through experiences that will be valued in any sector you choose to continue into.
 We’ll ask you to choose your preferred practice groups when you apply and will try to assign you to one of these for the programme.

-During the clerkship, you’ll:
+During the clerkship, you will:

-• Be part of an international early careers community full of talented colleagues who’ll become part of your global network.
+• be part of an international early careers community full of talented colleagues who’ll become part of your global network;

 What do we look for?